 Tips on Winter Camping

 Winter camping can offer some of the best adventures as long as you’re properly prepared.
 The sun may warm the days, but the nights become frigid, so it’s always better to be overly prepared in the colder seasons.
-The weather can change over the course of a day here, so layers can be helpful.
+The weather can change over the course of a day here, so layers are a must.

 As with any trip, make sure to bring enough water.
 It’s easy to get dehydrated running around in the snow, and the higher altitude can affect you too.
 Bringing a few extra sets of clothing, gloves, and other gear is a good idea.
-Because no matter how hard you try, it’s impossible to stay dry when you sleep, pee, sit, eat, and walk in the snow.
+Because no matter how hard you try, it’s impossible to stay dry when you spend every second in the snow.

 Make sure that you fill up your tank before you start up into Poudre Canyon.
-After getting into the canyon, gas stations are sparse.
-There is only one tiny gas station at the Glen Echo Resort, about 25 miles before the camping spots.
-The next nearest town is Walden, another 35 miles past these spots.
+After getting into the canyon, gas stations are sparse and the prices are generally expensive.